You want to find your ancestors.

 When you become a member of the Are You My Cousin? community, you will get the resources and tools to confidently and efficiently research your ancestors so that you can connect with your own personal identity within your family.

-Sign up for the (Free) monthly Newsletter to stay connected.
+Sign up for the (Free) updates on the blog to stay connected.
 (No fluff, I promise.)

 Fortunately, the answer was No!
 Genealogy research was the answer.
 I quickly realized researching genealogy was like trying to assemble the world’s biggest jigsaw puzzle….only I had to find the puzzle pieces first before I could put them together!
 But where and how could I find information (or puzzle pieces) of my ancestors’ lives?